Safeguarded Stochastic Polyak Step Sizes for Non-smooth Optimization: Robust Performance Without Small (Sub)Gradients: Supplementary Material

 \part{Supplementary Material}

 The Supplementary Material is organized as follows: In \Cref{sec:further-related}, we have more details on adaptive Polyak-type step sizes. \Cref{sec:proofs}, presents the proofs of the theoretical guarantees from the main paper.
 In \Cref{sec:more-exps}, we provide additional experiments.
-In \Cref{sec:extra_sens} we present more sensitivity analysis plots for DL and in \Cref{sec:smoothing_trick} we present another practical way of calculating the safeguard $M$.
+In \Cref{sec:extra_sens} we present more sensitivity analysis plots for DL and in \Cref{sec:smoothing_trick} we present a practical, smoothed way of calculating the safeguard $M$, together with convergence guarantees for time-varying safeguards.